-Lateral view of the Male Reproductive System.
+Male Reproductive Anatomy

 Author: OpenStax Anatomy and Physiology.
-License: Creative Commons Attribution License 4.0 license.
-Link: https://books.byui.edu/-hBlb
+License: Creative Commons Attribution License 4.0 license

-The key components of the male reproductive system are shown in the images above.
+The key components of the male reproductive system are shown in the image above.
 This system consists of a network of tubes that begins in the testes and eventually leads to the urethra, which then exits the body.
 Along the way are several accessory organs that contribute to the formation of the semen.
 Let's begin our discussion with the testes, the male gonads.
 Although they develop in the abdominal cavity, the testes are housed externally in the scrotum (we will explain how this happens later).
 This is essential for their function since sperm formation (spermatogenesis) requires a temperature slightly lower than normal body temperature.
-To assist in the regulation of temperature the walls of the scrotum contain a layer of smooth muscle, the dartos muscles, and the spermatic cord that passes through the inquinal canal contains skeletal muscle, the cremaster muscle.
+To assist in the regulation of temperature the walls of the scrotum contain a layer of smooth muscle, the dartos muscles, and the spermatic cord that passes through the inguinal canal contains skeletal muscle, the cremaster muscle.

 These muscles can contract or relax depending on the outside temperature.
 When ambient temperature is warm the muscles relax allowing the testes to move away from the body to lower testicular temperature and when ambient temperature is cold they contract pulling the testes up against the body to increase temperature.
-Can you think of a reason why Sam's doctor suggested that he wear looser undergarments as a cheap and easy way to possibly increase fertility?
 The adult testes are ovoid organs about 4-5 cm long.
 They are housed in the scrotum and each is surrounded by a connective tissue sheath called the tunica albuginea.
 This sheath branches internally forming septa which divide the testes into numerous smaller compartments called lobules.
 Each lobule houses a long, highly coiled seminiferous tubule.
 It is within these tubules that spermatogenesis occurs.
 The tissue that surrounds the seminiferous tubules is the interstitial tissue and contains the cells that produce testosterone.
 These cells are the interstitial cells of Leydig or more commonly simply called the Leydig cells.
 The seminiferous tubules come together and converge into a system of ducts known as the rete testis, which further converges into a group of efferent ductules.
 The efferent ductules exit the testes and unite to form the epididymis.